 The library is open over 120 hours each week.
-Librarians staff the reference desk to aid students in their research and also answer reference questions over campus email, online chat and text messaging.
-They offer class-related instruction in the use of library resources and methods for exploring worldwide resources available over the internet.
+Librarians staff the reference desk to aid students in their research and answer reference questions using email, online chat, and text messaging.
+They offer class-related instruction in the use of library resources and methods for exploring resources available over the internet.

 Students are encouraged to consult a reference librarian for more information on library resources and services.
 The library’s website can be found at http://www.library.reed.edu.

-The instructional Media center (IMC), on lower level one in the library building, is a multimedia resource facility that includes a language lab, a video viewing room, a multimedia lab, and a large collection of audio recordings, music scores, and videos.
+The instructional media center (IMC), on lower level one in the library building, includes a language lab, a video viewing room, a multimedia lab, and a large collection of audio recordings and videos.
 Additionally, the IMC provides audiovisual equipment for checkout including headphones, laptops, audio/video recorders, projectors, DVD/VCR players, and screens.

 Registration and Course Load

 Students normally register for a course load of three to four and a half units per semester.
 A full course for one semester carries one Reed unit of credit, which is the equivalent of four semester hours or six quarter hours.
 Enrollment in an overload (five units or more) or an underload (fewer than three units) is by special permission only.
 Registration for the full year takes place in spring of the preceding year for continuing students and during orientation for new students.
 Students who fail to complete registration within the designated period but who are allowed to register will be charged a late registration fee.
 Registration for a semester is not possible after the first week of classes.
-A second registration period is scheduled during fall for the spring semester; at that time all students should confirm the spring program for which they are registered and confirm their financial arrangements.
-Any change in program that seems advisable in light of the fall semester academic experience may be made at this time or during late registration at the beginning of the spring semester.
+A second registration period opens in midfall for the spring semester; at that time all students should confirm the spring program for which they are registered and confirm their financial arrangements.
+Any change in program that seems advisable in light of the fall semester academic experience may be made during this time but no later than late registration at the beginning of the spring semester.